-XIII.
 Required Trainings

-The Equal Opportunity and Diversity Officer, investigators, decision-makers, and any person who facilitates an alternative resolution process (whether internal or external) shall receive training on the definition of sexual harassment under this policy, the scope of the University's education program or activity, how to conduct an investigation and grievance process including hearings, appeals, and alternative resolution processes, as applicable, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+The Title IX Coordinator, Investigators, decision-makers, and any person who facilitates an alternative resolution process (whether internal or external(shall receive training on the definition of sexual harassment under this policy, the scope of Chapman University's education program or activity, how to conduct an investigation and grievance process including hearings, appeals, and alternative resolution processes, as applicable, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
 These individuals shall receive annual training on the issues related to domestic violence, dating violence, sexual assault, and stalking and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.